mohitpai/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 >[!NOTE]
 >
->When copying the request payload into your own code, make sure you replace CONTAINER_ID and API_KEY with your own values.
+>When copying the request payload into your own code, make sure you replace CONTAINER_ID and API_KEY with your own values.-->